EtienneAb3d/WhisperHallu/README.md

 # Code

 ```
-from transcribeFasterWhisper import loadModel
+from transcribeHallu import loadModel
-from transcribeFasterWhisper import transcribePrompt
+from transcribeHallu import transcribePrompt

 ##### Need to be adapted for each language ####
 lng="en"